 So I felt myself to be indeed humbled and honored by her request.
 Although now that I think about it, does it really make sense to be both humbled and honored?
 Aren't they opposites?
 Anyway, I set about coming up with a topic for the post that would provide Michele's readers with insight, erudition, and a wee touch of wit, hoping that O for three wouldn't be bad.

 "Write what you know" is a credo to which many writers subscribe and I subscribe to it as well, primarily because I got a t-shirt and 50% off my subscription.
 Thus I decided to write about what I know best these days which is writing a humor blog, or to be more precise, writing this humor blog.
-So I am happy to provide for Michele a post entitled "How to be a Successful Unsuccessful Humor Writer," which I sincerely hope will help inspire, guide, and support eager new humor writers in falling on their faces just as miserably as I have these last few years.
+So I am happy to provide for Michele a post entitled "How to be a Successful Unsuccessful Humor Writer," (which also appears below), which I sincerely hope will help inspire, guide, and support eager new humor writers in falling on their faces just as successfully as I have these last few years.

 Lotsa luck, everyone!

 And thank you again for this opportunity, Michele.
 I am humbled.
 And honored.

 But not both at the same time.